chandrashakhor/chandrashakhor/README.md

 ### Full Stack Web Developer

-####Hey Everyone I'm a full stack web developer. ✌
-####I have completed all kinds of things that are needed for web development.
-Expert IN: 1.HTML5 2.CSS3 3.Java Script 4.BootStrap 5.jQuery 6.MySQL 7.PHP
+I have completed all kinds of things that are needed for web development.✌️ Expert IN: 1.HTML5 2.CSS3 3.Java Script 4.BootStrap 5.jQuery 6.MySQL 7.PHP
-####✔Also I have a good knowledge in MySql, C, Python.
+✔Also I have a good knowledge in MySql, C, Python.
 Feel free to contact with me.📩

-####Skills: jQuery / BootStrap / JavaScript/ HTML / CSS / MySQL / PHP
+Skills: jQuery / BootStrap / JavaScript/ HTML / CSS / MySQL / PHP

 💚 🔭 I’m currently working on this page.